sfigg/commercialization-public/docset/manufacture/desktop/prepare-a-snapshot-of-the-pc-generalize-and-capture-windows-images-blue-sxs.md

 **Optimize the image to take up less drive space (optional)**

-1. Convert the Classic Windows application and files outside of the provisioning package into pointer files which reference the contents inside the provisioning package.
+1. Convert the Windows desktop application and files outside of the provisioning package into pointer files which reference the contents inside the provisioning package.
 This is known as single-instancing the image:

     ``` syntax
     DISM /Apply-CustomDataImage /CustomDataImage:C:\Recovery\Customizations\USMT.ppkg /ImagePath:C:\ /SingleInstance